Germany's Bundesliga to impose mandatory brain scans for footballers | DW | 23.06.2019

-Medical experts have demanded annual brain screenings for all footballers playing in first and second division clubs in Germany.
-They also recommend checking underage football players, according to Bild newspaper.
+Medical experts have demanded annual brain screenings for all footballers playing for first and second division clubs in Germany.
+They also recommend checking youth players, according to Bild newspaper.

-In a bid to stop brain injury amongst Bundesliga players, the medical commission of the German Football Federation (DFB) said they would make annual brain scans mandatory for all first and second division players.
+In a bid to stop brain injuries amongst Bundesliga players, the medical commission of the German Football Federation (DFB) said it would make annual brain scans mandatory for all first and second division players.

 The screenings will be implemented in the annual health checkups and launched next season, according to the Sunday report by the mass-circulation Bild am Sonntag paper.

-"Acute head injuries are a danger for athletes, and clubs, and doctors are regularly told about it," German Football League (DFL) director Andreas Nagal told the paper.
+"Acute head injuries are a danger for athletes, and clubs, and doctors are regularly told about it," German Football League (DFL) director Andreas Nagel told the paper.

 "By introducing mandatory baseline screening, we are making the handling of head injuries in football more professional," he added.